AdriannaWebb/Python_Crash_Course_Exercises/Chapter_3/lists.md

 print(f"The first motorcycle I owned was a {first_owned.title()}.")
 ```
 #### Removing an Item by Value
-If you don't know the index of an item, you can use the `.remove()` method.
+If you don't know the index of an item, you can use the **remove** method.
 In the following example, the motorcycles list is created and printed.
 Then the .remove() method is used by calling the motorcycles list followed by the `.remove()` method with the value to be removed inside of the parenthese.
 ```
 motorcycles = ['honda', 'yamaha', 'suzuki', 'ducati'] print(motorcycles)